Secluded 45+ acres with two beautiful, custom, energy efficient homes, two year-round creeks and 3 waterfalls!

 · Snow removal from balcony and back side of house.
 (Infrequent)

-· No pesticides or herbicides as they are unnecessary.
-Diverse insects and bird species keep insect pests in check.
+· Pesticides and herbicides are unnecessary as diverse insects and bird species keep insect pests in check.

-Please note: Because of the federal status of the conservation easement, cannabis growing is prohibited until the federal government legalizes Marijuana.
+Please note: Because of the federal status of the conservation easement, cannabis growing is currently prohibited.